 Tim’s career has exposed him to several types of aircraft from gliders to wide body jets.
 He has corporate and commercial flight experience.
 Tim now has over 3,500 hours of flight time and 2,000 hours as a flight instructor.
 He holds several type ratings in various sized aircraft from a Hawker to a Boeing 747!

-Howard began flying many years ago in the Aeronca Champ, a mid 1940’s Piper Cub look-a-like with no electrical system, no instruments and no starter.
-In fact, the fuel gauge was a wire stuck in a cork that protruded out of the top of the cowl!
-Then Howard’s flying came to a near stop until graduate school, where he joined the University of Michigan Flyers, an organization that had a diverse offering of airplanes including straight tail Beech Bonanzas, Grumman Cheetahs and a light twin.
+Howard began flying in the Aeronca Champ, a mid 1940’s Piper Cub look-a-like with no electrical system, no instruments and no starter.
+In fact, the fuel gauge was a wire stuck in a cork that protruded out of the cowl.
+Then Howard’s flying came to a near stop until graduate school, where he joined the University of Michigan Flyers, which at the time was a very large organization consisting of a number of aircraft including straight tail Beech Bonanzas, Grumman Cheetahs, Cardinals, aerobatic aircraft and a light twin.

 After graduate school, Howard acquired additional licenses and ratings and began teaching.
-Through a series of “fortunate circumstances”, he has had the opportunity to become part of corporate flight departments and Part 135 air charter operations, which he says gave him “exceptional flying experiences and the chance to learn from some of the best pilots in the region.”
+Through a series of “fortunate circumstances”, he has had the opportunity to become part of corporate flight departments and Part 135 air charter operations, which provided him over 16 years of valuable flying experience and the chance to learn from some of the best pilots in the region.

-Howard has more than 2,700 hours of flight time and has given over 1,300 hours of instruction.
-He is type rated in the Citation Excel XLS+, and has flight experience in the Hawker 700, Lear 31A, King Air 200s as well as other corportate aircraft.
-He earned his bachelor degree in Physics from Oakland University in Michigan, and his Masters of Science degree in Nuclear Engineering from the University of Michigan.
-He continues to work as an engineer designing commercial power systems.
+Howard is type rated in the Citation Excel XLS+, and has flight experience in the Hawker 700, Lear 31A, King Air 200s as well as other corporate aircraft.
+He earned his bachelor degree in Physics from Oakland University, and his Masters of Science degree in Nuclear Engineering from the University of Michigan.

 Tony is a versatile pilot who instructs students of various ages and diverse backgrounds.
 He holds a Ph.D.
-From Massachusetts Institute of Technology and works full-time as an engineer for a world wide aviation manufacturer.
-He is at true asset to Premier Flight Center.
+From Massachusetts Institute of Technology and works full-time as a program management and engineering consultant for world wide aviation and other defense manufactures.
+He is a true asset to Premier Flight Center.

 Tony has authored twenty-five technical publications and symposium presentations and holds two patents.
 Dr. Giovanetti has over twenty-eight years as a research, project and development engineer, program manager and college adjunct lecturer.
 He is tailwheel rated and has an airplane restoration project he will be happy to discuss with other pilots who appreciate vintage aircraft.